 Ask the credit bureau to remove the negative item.
 If you have numerous negative entries on your credit report, particularly if you see errors or incomplete information, consider working with a professional credit repair company.

 How do you build credit without a credit card?

 In addition to getting a secured credit card, there are other ways you can work on your credit score as well.
 One option is a credit builder loan.
 It acts similarly to a secured credit card, except that you don’t need cash upfront.

 Instead of making a deposit, you make all of your principal and interest payments.
-After that, you receive your loan funds.
+Thereafter, you receive your loan funds.
 While it sounds like a rigorous savings plan, the advantage is that all of your payments are typically reported to the credit bureaus.

-If you simply worry about qualifying for your own credit card and want to build credit without the responsibility of managing your own account, consider becoming an authorized user on someone else’s credit card.
-You automatically get all of their positive credit history associated with the account imported directly onto your own credit report.
+If you simply worry about qualifying for a credit card on your own and want to build credit without the responsibility of managing your account, consider becoming an authorized user on someone else’s credit card.
+You automatically get all of their positive credit history associated with the account imported directly onto your credit report.

 If you don’t want the temptation to make charges on that person’s account, just don’t get a copy of the card.
-Of course, just like with a co-signer, any and all activity on that credit card will affect your credit.
+Of course, just like with a co-signer, all activity on that credit card will impact your credit.
 If your partner or friend suddenly stops making payments, all of those late entries will appear on your credit report and consequently lower your score.

 Bad credit isn’t a final sentence.
 There are plenty of proactive solutions you can take to rebuild your credit while simultaneously getting the access to credit you need.